-When storing your documents in a safe, you’ll want to protect them from any wear and tear, sunlight, or accidental spills.
+When storing your documents in a safe, you’ll want to protect them from any wear and tear or accidental spills.
 One way to do this is by using plastic page slips.
 Put documents in a plastic sleeve and then file in a binder or box.
 The binder can then go inside your safe.
 Each document should be in its own plastic page.

 What other tips do you have for keeping important information safe?